William Bland: Early life

 Bland was born in London on 5 November 1789.
-He was the second of Robert Bland, an obstetrician who wrote for Rees's Cyclopædia.
+He was the second son of Robert Bland, an obstetrician who wrote for Rees's Cyclopædia.
 His grandfather Robert Bland was an attorney-at-law at King's Lynn.
 The identity of Bland's mother is uncertain.
 He had at least three siblings, an older brother and two sisters.
 His brother Robert was a clergyman, poet and teacher at Harrow School, while his sister Sophia married John Benjamin Heath, a governor of the Bank of England.

-Bland was likely educated at a public school, possibly at the Merchant Taylors' School, Northwood.
-He followed his father into the medical profession and possibly served as his apprentice.
+Bland was likely to have been educated at a public school, possibly at the Merchant Taylors' School, Northwood.
+He followed his father into the medical profession and may have served as his apprentice.
 In January 1809, he qualified for entry into the Royal Navy's medical service as a "surgeon's mate" after passing the examination conducted by the Royal College of Surgeons of England.
 He was promoted to naval surgeon in 1812 and was stationed aboard HMS Hesper on the East Indies Station.